 availability

-ability of an item to be in a state to perform a required function under given conditions at a given instant of time or over a given time interval, assuming that the required external resources are provided
+ability of an item to be in a state to perform a required function under given conditions

 1 This ability depends on the combined aspects of the reliability performance, the maintainability performance and the maintenance support performance.

 2 Required external resources, other than maintenance resources do not affect the availability performance of the item.